Is your legacy that you lived and enjoyed nature, or lived and cared for nature?

 Larila's progress is closely followed by the community and media, even overseas!
 If caring thoughts could cure, she'd be back in her waterway home already.

-Larila is moved to a Wildlife Carer in Lenah Valley.
+Larila is moved to a Wildlife Carer.
 She needs a constant supply of fresh food.
 The community responds, providing a supply of worms and other yummies.

-Despite everyone's best efforts Larila's prognosis remains guarded - medical speak for not great.
+Despite the best efforts of many, Larila's prognosis remains guarded - medical speak for not great.

 A decision is made to attempt a release.
 Unfortunately Larila is unable to walk or swim as she should.
 She returns to Bonorong.

-The first people to respond to Larila's death with action are the young who organize their own waterway clean up.
+The first to respond to Larila's death with action are the kids of South Hobart, who organize their own waterway clean up.

 In terms of litter, the city tip is the biggest polluter of the Hobart Rivulet.
-Windblown litter and discharges flow directly into platypus habitat where several animals have become entangled.
-A call is put out to fix McRobies once and for all.
+Windblown litter and discharges flow directly into platypus habitat where several animals have become entangled. @hobartrivuletplatypus puts out a call to fix McRobies once and for all.

 The Summer 2023 edition of City of Hobart's Bandicoot Times considers the question "What will be Larila's legacy?"